Dtech-Dbug/Picbook/README.md

 **Introduction**
 - This is a relatively easy and a fun way to getting started with hands on application with cloud services and integrating them with the view.
 - Seamless full stack experience , without the hassles of creating your own server, controllers or data model.
 - Why not?
 Becuase Firebase takes care of all those for us.
-It is a quite popular backend as a service platform, and experience w/ firebase gives you a competetive edge.
+It is a quite popular backend as a service platform, and experience w/ firebase gives you a competetive edge, in the cloud-driven tech space. ☁

 *Note* : A Prior understanding of React is necessary to move forward, with this one.